 - Cover the bowl back and now process for 25 more seconds.
 It should be 45 seconds in total.

-- Transfer the dough to a dry bowl, cover it with plastic wrap, and put it in a warm place for 2 hours.
-The dough is hardly going to rise or double, and that is fine.
+- Transfer the dough to a dry bowl, cover it with plastic wrap, and put it in a warm spot or place for 2 hours.
+The dough rise will be very little; it will not double as with a classic kneaded dough, and that is fine.

 - Dump it onto a lightly floured counter, and divide it into 2 or 3 pieces.